NYPL/fedora_ingest_rails/README.md

 #### Filestore Databases

+The app's database persists in `./database-data/postgres` of _your_ machine.

 It brings up the moving & still image MySQL filestore databases.
-If you want to connect to the real thing, than change your .env file.
+Change your `.env` file if you want to connect to a remote filestore.

 ## Testing

+Running tests is a little tedious, we should look into a way to run this in one shot from the host OS.

+With the whole stack running...

+1. Get the CONTAINER ID of fedora_ingest_rails_webapp with `docker ps`
+1. `docker exec -it container_id /bin/bash`
+1. (inside container)`su app`
+1. `cd /home/app/fedora_ingest_rails/`
-`docker run --workdir /home/app/fedora_ingest_rails --env-file .env fedora_ingest_rails_webapp bundle exec rspec`
+1.  `RAILS_ENV=test bundle exec rspec`

 ## Git Workflow & Deployment